PracticeMedicine/sentry-source-engine/README.md

 # sentry-source-engine
 This repository contains the files needed to implement Sentry to the Source engine.
 This code was published in hope that this could help developers trace player's session when crashing.

+> [!WARNING]
+> This has been tested on Linux using the latest Source SDK 2013 but there are some "could not library client" errors for some reason.

 **This will contain both x64 and x86 binaries of Sentry Native.**

 ## How do I add this into my sourcemod?